ralphlange/procServ/procServUtils/README.md

 manage-procs rename service_name new_service_name
 ```

+Note that this command will stop the service if it's running.

 ### Attach to a service

 `procServ` enables the user to see the output of the inner command and, eventually, interact with it through a telent port or a domain socket.